 Recommended progressive piano studies for adult beginners. which are interesting but easy, eg Bartok’s Mikrokosmos.

+Recommended progressive piano studies for adult beginners. which are interesting but easy, eg Bartok’s Mikrokosmos.
+I have been learning how to play piano for a couple of months, practicing around an hour a day.
+Until recently I have been resigned to playing kids method books, grade 1 ABRSM pieces, scale books and adult all in one tuition books which are too heavy on folk tunes and blues for my liking.
 But then I stumbled upon Bartok’s Mikrokosmos, which is a set of progressive studies, from complete beginner up.
 The studies are interesting, melodic, discordant, emotional, jazzy.
 Perfect.
 I am hungry more just like it.
 Is there such a thing as a contemporary set of progressive of studies for complete beginners, which are melodically interesting.
 Or am I cutting corners?

 What non-computer based activities can I use to teach video game development to 10-12 year olds? [more inside]

 I have a friend who's looking to learn (rock) guitar.
 Any firsthand recommendations for teachers in the Somerville/Cambridge area? [more inside]